ResiDUAL Jointing Compound

 Tape up the underside of the joint, or use Bluetack to close the underside of the joint.
 Paint neat resin to the inside vertical surfaces of the stone where you need adhesion of the compound to create the joint.
 Squash the compound (made from Part A, Part B and kiln dried sand-no water added) into the joint.
 This will successfully hold and create the joint you require.

-Inexperienced users of Residual Compound may inadvertantly cause temporary blooming to new paving joints.
+If used incorrectly, ResiDUAL compound may inadvertently cause temporary blooming to new paving joints.